Miami’s Michelin Star Restaurants And Worthy Alternatives

 That ended in June 2022 when Florida received its first-ever Michelin guide.
 A whopping 11 Miami restaurants came away with 1 star and one restaurant snagged 2 stars, the only 2-star to be bestowed in the entire state.

+In 2024, some restaurants lost their stars, while others gained new ones, and we’ve updated our list to reflect these changes.
 Below you’ll find the winners as well as some worthy alternatives, in case you don’t want to deal with the crazy, post-victory crowds.

 2 Michelin Star Restaurants in Miami